d4n3sh/ansible-container/README.md

 # My Ansible controller container. 🎛️

-I now have a portable Ansible control environment that can be used on multiple OS distributions.
+I now have a portable Ansible control environment that I can run on multiple OS distributions.

 Build the docker image.